 If necessary, you can uninstall TablePress from the database by clicking on Uninstall TablePress.
 But before doing that, you should carefully read the text-based instructions and proceed.

-Generating a data table is undoubtedly a challenging task for your WordPress website if the proper plugin isn’t selected.
+Generating a data table is undoubtedly challenging for your WordPress website if the proper plugin isn’t selected.
 This is why, in this article, we have used an easy-to-get free plugin to let you know how to create tables in WordPress to relieve you from this hassle.
 Moreover, using this plugin won’t raise your tension higher thinking about the plugin’s pricing.

 If you follow this step-by-step guide, we can assure you that it will become the most convenient way for you to insert table in WordPress at any time you wish.
-Do you have more ideas on making the data tables creation process way easier?
+Do you have more ideas for making the data tables creation process easier?
 Then, feel free to share them in the comments section below.

 If you liked this post, don’t forget to subscribe to our blog so that we can notify you once any post is published.
 Finally, you can also follow wpWax on Facebook, Twitter, and LinkedIn for more exciting news, offers, and product updates.